ConesaLab/SQANTI3/README.md

 * FL count information.
 See <a href="#flcount">FL count section</a> to include Iso-Seq FL count information for each isoform.

 * Short read expression.
 See <a href="#exp">Short Read Expression section</a> to include short read expression (RSEM or Kallisto).

+* tappAS-annotation file.
+A gff3 file which contains functional annotations of a reference transcriptome (e.g. Ensembl) at the isoform level.
+You can find some of them in this [repository](http://app.tappas.org/resources/downloads/gffs/).
+SQANTI3 will run internally [isoAnnot Lite](https://isoannot.tappas.org/isoannot-lite/) if --isoAnnotLite option is specified.

 ### Running SQANTI3 Quality Control script